aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

     2. This function does the following <br><br>**1**.
 Receives the dictionary saved into the persistent storage <br>**1** Serializes to `OrderOutput` before `@idempotent` returns back to the caller.
     3. This serializer receives both functions so it knows who to call when to serialize to and from dictionary.

-#### Batch integration

-You can can easily integrate with [Batch utility](batch.md){target="_blank"} via context manager.
-This ensures that you process each record in an idempotent manner, and guard against a [Lambda timeout](#lambda-timeouts) idempotent situation.

-???+ "Choosing an unique batch record attribute"
-    In this example, we choose `messageId` as our idempotency key since we know it'll be unique.

-    Depending on your use case, it might be more accurate [to choose another field](#choosing-a-payload-subset-for-idempotency) your producer intentionally set to define uniqueness.

-=== "Integration with Batch Processor"

-    ```python hl_lines="2 12 16 20 31 35 37"
-    --8<-- "examples/idempotency/src/integrate_idempotency_with_batch_processor.py"
-    ```

-=== "Sample event"

-    ```json hl_lines="4"
-    --8<-- "examples/idempotency/src/integrate_idempotency_with_batch_processor_payload.json"
-    ```

 ### Choosing a payload subset for idempotency

 ???+ tip "Tip: Dealing with always changing payloads"
     When dealing with a more elaborate payload, where parts of the payload always change, you should use **`event_key_jmespath`** parameter.

-Use [`IdempotencyConfig`](#customizing-the-default-behavior) to instruct the idempotent decorator to only use a portion of your payload to verify whether a request is idempotent, and therefore it should not be retried.
+Use [`IdempotencyConfig`](#customizing-the-default-behavior)'s **`event_key_jmespath`** parameter to select one or more payload parts as your idempotency key.

 > **Payment scenario**

 In this example, we have a Lambda handler that creates a payment for a user subscribing to a product.
 We want to ensure that we don't accidentally charge our customer by subscribing them more than once.

-Imagine the function executes successfully, but the client never receives the response due to a connection issue.
-It is safe to retry in this instance, as the idempotent decorator will return a previously saved response.
+Imagine the function runs successfully, but the client never receives the response due to a connection issue.
+It is safe to immediately retry in this instance, as the idempotent decorator will return a previously saved response.

-**What we want here** is to instruct Idempotency to use `user_id` and `product_id` fields from our incoming payload as our idempotency key.
-If we were to treat the entire request as our idempotency key, a simple HTTP header change would cause our customer to be charged twice.
+**We want** to use `user_id` and `product_id` fields as our idempotency key.
+If we were to treat the entire request as our idempotency key, a simple HTTP header change would cause our function to run again.

 ???+ tip "Deserializing JSON strings in payloads for increased accuracy."
     The payload extracted by the `event_key_jmespath` is treated as a string by default.